 - 3 coffee beans for garnish

-- Put all of the ingredients except for the coffee beans into a cocktail shaker without ice and shake for 20 to 30 seconds.1.5 ounce vodka, 1.5 ounce strong espresso, cooled, 1.0 ounce coffee liqueur, 1.0 ounce Baileys Irish Cream
+- Put all of the ingredients except for the coffee beans into your cocktail shaker, fill with ice and shake for 5 to 10 seconds to chill.1.5 ounce vodka, 1.5 ounce strong espresso, 1.0 ounce coffee liqueur, 1.0 ounce Baileys Irish Cream

 - Strain into a chilled glass and garnish with the traditional three coffee beans.
 Serve immediately.3 coffee beans

-If you make this creamy espresso martini with Baileys and think this version of the classic cocktail makes the perfect after-dinner drink, please comment or leave a rating.
+If you agree that this is the best creamy espresso martini with Baileys, please comment or leave a rating.
 Pretty please!

 Looking to learn?